AtaideLab/Targets/README.md

 This step creates one multi-fasta per IS, containing the concatenated left and right 200 bp flanks as 400 bp sequences.
 Sequences that have been reverse-complimented have 'RC' in the fasta header.

-This step can be execuedt directly in your terminal or submitted to a cluster compute node if execution is too slow for terminal.
-Execution time on the compute node described in step 4 was 1.5 minutes using < 1 GB RAM.
+This step can be executed directly on your terminal or submitted to a cluster compute node if execution is too slow for terminal.
+Execution time on 1 CPU of a 2 x 24-core Intel Xeon Platinum 8274 (Cascade Lake) 3.2 GHz node was 1.7 minutes using < 1 GB RAM.

 To execute directly on terminal:
 ```